Anderson Cooper Welcomes Baby No. 2 With Former Partner Benjamin Maisani - E! Online

 "He is healthy and happy even his occasional hiccups are to me adorable," Anderson said.
 "He mostly just sleeps and eats and he certainly poops, but he already seems like a wise and thoughtful little chap."

-Anderson shared that Wyatt helped him and Benjamin put together Sebastian's crib.
+Anderson shared that Wyatt even helped him and Benjamin put together Sebastian's crib.

 While Benjamin and Anderson are no longer involved romantically, the CNN anchor confirmed that the two are co-parents and best friends who will continue to actively raise Wyatt and Sebastian.
-"Benjamin is also in the process of adopting Wyatt, so Wyatt's last name will be changed soon to Maisani-Cooper as well," Anderson said.
+Anderson revealed, "Benjamin is also in the process of adopting Wyatt, so Wyatt's last name will be changed soon to Maisani-Cooper as well."

 He said that in these past 22 months since Wyatt's birth, he has felt the family love of not just those who are still on this earth, but those who have passed.